 - The practice held stocks of controlled drugs (medicines that require extra checks and special storage because of their potential misuse) and had procedures in place to manage them safely.
 There were also arrangements in place for the destruction of controlled drugs. - Patient Group Directions (PGD's) had been adopted by the practice to allow nurses to administer medicines in line with legislation.
-However, some were out of date due to a delay in submission of updated PGDs from the CCG and no temporary measures had been put in place, such as patient specific directions (PSD).
-The practice rectified this the day after inspection.
-Health Care Assistants were trained to administer vaccines against patient specific directions from a prescriber.
-However, the system described by a partner for PSDs did not include a check of patient's records per administration of a vaccine.
-A list was drawn up from patients listed as eligible on the record system and this was signed by a GP.
-This meant the authorisation for the vaccine may be out of date by the time it was administered.
-The practice reviewed this system immediately after the inspection. - We reviewed four personnel files and found appropriate recruitment checks had been undertaken prior to employment.
-For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service
+Where any PGDs were out of date temporary measures had been put in place, such as patient specific directions (PSD).
+Health Care Assistants were trained to administer vaccines against PSDs from a prescriber. - We reviewed five personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.